 - Organize informational meetings to inform them of YA program development and to gain support

 - You may want to target specific schools or business based on information from steps above

 - Develop a recruitment plan to interest employers to hire youth apprentices

 - Recruit employers using several methods including media coverage, phone calls, personal visits, information meetings, informational literature, etc.

-- Use Steering Committee leaders to solicit YA program
+- Use Steering Committee leaders to solicit YA program participation